The Big Salad: Production

 Writer/co-creator Larry David got the idea for the episode when Seinfeld editor Janet Ashikaga asked him to get her "a big salad" for lunch.
 David bought her the salad, but when Jerry Seinfeld's assistant Carol handed it to her, she thanked Carol instead.

 The Steve Gendason plot, and in particular Margaret's argument about overwhelming circumstantial evidence and the Ford Bronco chase, satirizes the O. J. Simpson murder case.
-The episode was written just a few weeks after Simpson's real-world Ford Bronco chase.
+The episode was written just a few weeks after Simpson's real-world Ford Bronco chase, and actual footage of the pursuit was integrated into the episode.

 This episode is the first to use a new exterior set for its New York street scenes.
 Exteriors were formerly shot using a collection of three storefronts, but the show moved its outside shots to a new, much more expensive street set in Season 6 that allowed for many new camera angles and framing opportunities.